mikaelpatel/Arduino-Makefile/README.md

 We recommend 1.6.3 or above version of Arduino IDE.
 - Automatic dependency tracking.
 Referred libraries are automatically included in the build process.
 Changes in `*.h` files lead to recompilation of sources which include them
+- Wrapper to eliminate need to write makefiles

 ## Installation

+This version is only available as clone/download from github.
+Below does not apply.

 ### Through package